rajatissar/commands/postgresql/readme.md

 - Because PostgreSQL evaluates the ORDER BY clause after the SELECT clause, you can use the column alias in the ORDER BY clause.
 Other clauses evaluated before the SELECT clause such as WHERE, GROUP BY, and HAVING, you cannot reference the column alias in these clauses.
 - When you join a table to itself a.k.a self-join, you must use table aliases.
 - JOIN - A natural join can be an inner join, left join, or right join.
 If you do not specify a join explicitly e.g., INNER JOIN, LEFT JOIN, RIGHT JOIN, PostgreSQL will use the INNER JOIN by default.
+- GROUP BY - The GROUP BY clause must appear right after the FROM or WHERE clause.
+- GROUP BY - The GROUP BY clause is useful when it is used in conjunction with an aggregate function
+- GROUP BY - To filter groups, you use the HAVING clause instead of WHERE clause.
+- HAVING - The HAVING clause sets the condition for group rows created by the GROUP BY clause after the GROUP BY clause applies while the WHERE clause sets the condition for individual rows before GROUP BY clause applies.
+This is the main difference between the HAVING and WHERE clauses.
+- HAVING - In PostgreSQL, you can use the HAVING clause without the GROUP BY clause.
+In this case, the HAVING clause will turn the query into a single group.
+- PostgreSQL provides the GROUPING SETS, CUBE which is the subclause of the GROUP BY clause.